AIcarus/CellMatrix/README.md

 CellPanel cellPanel = new CellPanel(model, new PopuColorStrategy(), new PopuClickStrategy());
 ```

 `CellMatrix model` defines the logic model and `CellPanel cellPanel` defines how to display.
-The arguments are customizable, i.e. choose different strategies.
+The arguments are customizable, i.e. to choose different strategies.
 You can also write your own ones.